nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 like, sign off on it and then he did the all the effort of implementing it, which took us a while.
-Because you have to think about like, compatibility, and, like, now that we have, like, three ways of doing the same thing, as opposed to just two-- How do you document this?
+Because you have to think about like, compatibility, and, like, now that we have, like, three ways of doing the same thing, as opposed to just two— How do you document this?
 How do you point users to the right thing?
-You want to redefine the other two in terms of this first one in order to reduce kind of like, you know, maintenance burden or understanding-- you know, like, if people are in the code, like, why is this like this?
+You want to redefine the other two in terms of this first one in order to reduce kind of like, you know, maintenance burden or understanding— you know, like, if people are in the code, like, why is this like this?
 You don't want duplicated code in there, but also because introducing new things you have to stage it appropriately, where you have to have things in nightly before you have them in stable and so on.
-So it definitely-- it is a process.
+So it definitely— it is a process.

-And so, like, people-- anyone who says, you know, Rust changes too fast, for a lot of people Rust does not change fast enough.
+And so, like, people— anyone who says, you know, Rust changes too fast, for a lot of people Rust does not change fast enough.
 Because for Linus, he was, like, man, raring to go.
 And in many cases, people just could not move fast enough for him.
 And so any time that, like you see a change in Rust this